albertbanda/hello-world/README.md

 # hello-world
-This is the first repository on githu
+This is the first repository on github.
 Hello everyone!
 I'm readme-editor.